- Home

 - Eat brain foods.
 There are certain foods which are particularly good for brain health, such as blueberries, oily fish, and avocados.
 A Mediterranean diet has also been linked to enhanced brain function.

 - Focus on one thing at a time.
 Brain fog can leave you feeling overwhelmed, so it can help to break tasks down into smaller, more manageable chunks.
-Often, trying to multitask can make things worse, so it is best avoided.
+Often, trying to multitask can make things worse, so it’s best to avoid it.

 For further guidance and support, have a read of our article: 10 ways to beat brain fog.